UPPMAX/programming_formalisms/docs/development_design/ReadmatSoftware.md

 ### Second phase   *Design*

 This stage corresponds to the third phase in the ISO/IEC standard **Demonstration and Evaluation** where we flesh out and create the system that will full fill the identified requirements put on the system.
 This is where we most often use visual diagrams and pseudo-code to describe our system.
-The design phase should be detailed enough that you can plan and execute a coherent development, but it is important to note that doing more than what you need is as bad as doing to little(well a little less :-)  but still it is important to not over-engineer when you and your team have a clear picture of what you want to develop that is when we step to the next phase)
+The design phase should be detailed enough that you can plan and execute a coherent development, but it is important to note that doing more than what you need is as bad as doing to little(well a little less :-) ) but still it is important to not over-engineer when you and your team have a clear picture of what you want to develop that is when we step to the next phase.
-At the end of this stage we have our first iteration of the Design documents, after we should in a structured manner set up the project planning and transfer of Design Documentation to actionable pseudocode, if we are using Git this can be set up as git issues as demonstrated by Richel in this [youtube video](https://www.youtube.com/watch?v=f-rzfZtsPKU)<!--- https://www.youtube.com/watch?v=f-rzfZtsPKU  is a place holder with the same process just not adopted for the example project.-->
+At the end of this stage we have our first iteration of the Design documents, after we should in a structured manner set up the project planning and transfer of Design Documentation to actionable pseudocode, if we are using Git this can be set up as git issues as demonstrated by Richèl in this [youtube video](https://www.youtube.com/watch?v=f-rzfZtsPKU)

 ### Third phase  *Development*